 But despite their high cost, classes can provide great benefits to both you and your child, including socialization, intellectual stimulation and ideas for playtime back at home.
 The good news is that there are ways to get quality classes for less.
 Here’s a roundup of the seven best tricks I’ve come across for cutting the costs of expensive little kids’ classes.

-- Do just one or two classes at a time.
 In other words, save money by not overscheduling your kids.
 Kelly Kinkaid over at The Centsible Life blog recommends this strategy, among 34 others, noting that limiting her kids to one sport and one arts program at a time “has really made a difference” in her budget.
-And as the MoneyNing blog points out, it can be stressful for small children to have too many activities.
+And, as the MoneyNing blog points out, it can be stressful for small children to have too many activities.

-- Check out local moms groups and daily deal sites for discounts.
 Moms groups (like the Golden Gate Mothers Group where I live) often offer members discounted rates for various classes.
-And as the Bargaineering blog points out, daily deal sites (think Groupon and LivingSocial) also can be a great source for discounts for kids’ activities.
+And as the Bargaineering blog points out, daily deal sites (think Groupon) also can be a great source for discounts for kids’ activities.